sktime/skbase/docs/source/contribute/development/developer_guide/git_workflow.rst

    out the workflow.
 If you get stuck, chat with us on `Slack <https://join.slack.com/t/sktime-group/shared_invite/zt-1cghagwee-sqLJ~eHWGYgzWbqUX937ig>`_.

-The preferred workflow for contributing to ``baseobject's`` repository is to fork the `main repository <https://github.com//sktime/baseobject>`_ on GitHub, clone your fork locally and create a development installation, and then create a new feature branch for your development.
+The preferred workflow for contributing to ``skbase``'s repository is to fork the `main repository <https://github.com//sktime/baseobject>`_ on GitHub, clone your fork locally and create a development installation, and then create a new feature branch for your development.